-Please follow the steps below to install Virtual Audio Cable, the VAD supported with Serato DJ Pro and Lite on your Windows computer.
+Please follow the steps below to install Virtual Audio Cable LITE, the Virtual Audio Device supported with Serato DJ Pro and Lite on your Windows computer.

-- Download Virtual Audio Cable Lite setup from here - https://software.muzychenko.net/freeware/vac464lite.zip
+- Download Virtual Audio Cable Lite setup from here: https://vac.muzychenko.net/en/download.htm

-- Right-click on the 'vac464' in your downloads and select 'Extract here'
+- Right-click on the downloaded zip file in your downloads and select 'Extract here'

-- Open the 'vac464' folder and double click on 'Setup'
+- Open the resulting folder and double click on 'Setup'

 - Click 'Yes' when presented with 'Do you want to allow this app to make changes to your device?'